wescale/kubernetes-formation/README.md

+# Kubernetes formation

-This repository contains resources for the Docker and Kubernetes training.
+This repository contains hands-on instructions for the "Containers and Kubernetes fundamentals" training.

-# Content

-* *kubernetes-resources*: folder to provision the infrastructure to run the training.[doc](kubernetes-ressources/terraform/README.md)